holoviz-topics/examples/doc/developer_guide.rst

 5. For remote or large data (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Unless your data is small enough that it can be processed on every
-Make a smaller version of the data and put it in
+continuous-integration build, you should make a much smaller version
+of the data and put it in
 ``test_data/<project>``.
 This step allows automated tests to be run in a
 practical way, exercising all of the example’s functionality but on a
 feasible subset of the data involved.